orizens/orizens.com/src/pages/blog/2017-03-19-guidelines-for-developing-with-angular-ngrxstore-ngrxeffects-aot.md

   - aot
   - ngrx
 ---
-With [angular-cli tool](https://github.com/angular/angular-cli) entering RC-1, I decided to start migrating my [open source project](http://github.com/orizens/echoes-ng2) &#8220;[Echoes Player](http://github.orizens.io/echoes-ng2)&#8221; from [angular class boilerplate](https://github.com/AngularClass/angular2-webpack-starter/).
-Some of the code in &#8220;Echoes Player&#8221; wasn&#8217;t AOT compatible.
+With [angular-cli tool](https://github.com/angular/angular-cli) entering RC-1, I decided to start migrating my [open source project](http://github.com/orizens/echoes-ng2) &#8220;[Echoes Player](http://github.orizens.io/echoes-ng2)" from [angular class boilerplate](https://github.com/AngularClass/angular2-webpack-starter/).
+Some of the code in &#8220;Echoes Player" wasn't AOT compatible.
 As a result, compilation logged errors to the console.
-In this post I&#8217;m sharing guidelines for making your [ngrx](http://github.com/ngrx) related code compatible with AOT.
+In this post I'm sharing guidelines for making your [ngrx](http://github.com/ngrx) related code compatible with AOT.

 <!--more-->

-## Why I&#8217;m Using Angular-cli
+## Why I'm Using Angular-cli

 The AngularClass boilerplate is a great all in one source for starting a project with Angular.
 It includes many features and abilities that makes development with Typescript and Angular very comfortable and easy to use.

-**Angular-cli** is a command line tool for starting a new Angular app &#8211; its creates a new local repository while providing an interface for adding components, directives, services and all other Angular entities through command line commands.
+**Angular-cli** is a command line tool for starting a new Angular app - its creates a new local repository while providing an interface for adding components, directives, services and all other Angular entities through command line commands.
 Instead of cloning a repository from github, the cli tool provides a one liner method for starting a project.

 With this tool growing popularity, I decided to experiment with it and understand how to work with it, so I can better understand how teams may benefit form using it as the tool of choice for starting and maintaining an Angular project.

 ## AOT Refresher

 **AOT** stands for **A**head **O**f **T**ime compilation.
 The AOT compiler, creates a statically ready code to run in the browser.
 This means that when the application runs in the browser, the compilation phase is not needed.
-In contrary, compiling without AOT is JIT &#8211; Just In Time &#8211; where code is compiled at runtime, within the browser.
+In contrary, compiling without AOT is JIT - Just In Time - where code is compiled at runtime, within the browser.

 There are few benefits for compiling with AOT:

   1. Less code in the final production bundles
-  2. Faster rendering &#8211; as the code is ready to use
+  2. Faster rendering - as the code is ready to use
-  3. template&#8217;s errors are catch in compile time
+  3. template's errors are catch in compile time
-  4. better security &#8211; html injection is prevented since templates are compiled to code.
+  4. better security - html injection is prevented since templates are compiled to code.

 ### Compiling With AOT

 Compiling with AOT is triggered via a terminal/cmd command.
-The &#8220;**@angular/compiler-cli**&#8221; and the &#8220;**@angular/platform-server**&#8221; packages are required.
-Since i&#8217;m using the &#8220;angular-cli&#8221; tool in my project, these are already included.
+The &#8220;**@angular/compiler-cli**" and the &#8220;**@angular/platform-server**" packages are required.
+Since i'm using the &#8220;angular-cli" tool in my project, these are already included.

 To compile, this command should run in the terminal: